-A continuation of Jazz III, this advanced-level course emphasizes technique and improvement of dance rhythms, dynamics, special awareness, and projection as a means of creating style, aesthetic, and performance quality. repeat: May be repeated for credit. consent: Department. prerequisite: DANC 3320. offered: With sufficient demand.
+A continuation of Jazz III, this advanced-level course emphasizes technique and improvement of dance rhythms, dynamics, special awareness, and projection as a means of creating style, aesthetic, and performance quality.
+REPEAT: May be repeated for credit.
+PREREQUISITE: DANC 3320.
+OFFERED: With sufficient demand.